bmlt-enabled/bread/readme.txt

 - The meeting list can be backed up or exported then imported into another site
 - Has its very own current meeting list link which can be shared across the web
-- Can use custom queries to a BMLT root server semantic interface
+- Can use custom queries to a BMLT root server semantic interface -this can be used by adding everything after ‘?switcher=GetSearchResults’ into the custom query box, for example ‘&services[]=1&services[]=3&services[]=5’ would result in querying service bodies 1, 3 and 5.
+A good place to build a custom query is by using the semantic interface of your belt server.

 = How do I contribute?
 - Read here for more information: https://github.com/radius314/bread/blob/unstable/contribute.md